Polished concrete floor is a low maintenance structure.

 The maintenance of a polished concrete floor is reduced to mopping its surface.
 But, as simple as it may seem, certain indications must be taken into account.

-How to clean polished concrete
+How to clean polished concrete floor

 To keep polished concrete floors in good condition, mopping has to be applied and must be complemented with neutral pH chemicals.